 As a Lycetts Judge from 2018-21 Dana supports the Judging panel and ensures the implementation of good practice.
 She draws on her business and educational experience which include turning a sole trader business running on debt, into a profitable Ltd co and working with an underfunded local school as a member of the governing body, to achieve inspirational outcomes.
 Dana worked closely with the National Trainer's Federation during the pandemic and has mentored female apprentice Jockeys as part of the British Racing School's Jockey Coaching Program.

 In her early career, Dana became the first law graduate to embark on a successful career as a professional jockey and rode winners in six different countries.
 Lessons taken and insight gained, inspired Dana to implement cultural change by leading JETS- Jockeys Employment and Training Scheme.
 Since then her own best practice has evolved and her ambition for comprehensive support for jockeys embarking on short term, often precarious careers gradually became the norm.

 The Winning Approach

 A copy of The Winning Approach can be found on the NTF website using the link below.
-Team Champion emphasises the actions that are most closely aligned with strengthening the team ethos.
 Development of The Winning Approach and the award was funded with the help of The Racing Foundation.

-In early 2017, Rupert Arnold proposed the initiative for the National Trainers Federation (NTF) to create a Team Champion Award.
-With a successful application to The Racing Foundation who awarded the NTF a grant and sponsorship from Lycetts Insurance Brokers, the Lycetts Team Champion was born.
+In early 2017, Rupert Arnold proposed the initiative for the National Trainers Federation (NTF) to create Team Champion Awards.
+With a successful application to The Racing Foundation who awarded the NTF a grant and sponsorship from Lycetts Insurance Brokers, the Lycetts Team Champion Awards were born.

 The conception of the idea for this initiative was to: